propa-zaman/A-Multilevel-Depression-Detection-from-Twitter-using-Fine-Tuned-RoBERTa/README.md

 Depression is a significant global health issue.
 Early detection and treatment are crucial in mitigating its impacts.
 This project utilizes a fine-tuned RoBERTa model to identify multilevel depression from Twitter data, showcasing an accuracy of 90%.
 The methodology enhances understanding of depression severity and can significantly aid in mental health research and treatment.

 ## Dataset
 The dataset used in this project is derived from Twitter, comprising posts classified into three categories: mild, moderate, and severe, based on the level of depression indicated.
-A pre-existing twitter dataset in annotated into multiple levels of depression so that the model can be trained for this specific task.
+A pre-existing Twitter dataset was annotated into multiple levels of depression so that the model could be trained for this specific task.
+The original dataset can be accessed here: https://github.com/sunlightsgy/MDDL
 ## Model
 The project utilizes the RoBERTa model, which has been fine-tuned to better understand the nuances of Twitter language and depression indicators.
 The model has been enhanced with additional dense layers and trained on a large corpus of data.